SAP-samples/partner-reference-application/Tutorials/32-Test-Trace-Debug-ERP.md

 # Additional Information

 The information above is specific to the ERP integration.
-Find additional hints in the tutorials [Test and Troubleshoot](16-Test-Trace-Debug.md) and [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md).
+Find additional hints in the tutorials [Ensure Code Quality, Test, and Troubleshoot the Application](16-Test-Trace-Debug.md) and [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md).

 For more information about hybrid testing, check out the chapter [Hybrid Testing](https://cap.cloud.sap/docs/advanced/hybrid-testing) in the official CAP documentation.